BigIdeasForum/bigideasforum.github.io/_posts/2020/2020-10-08-mindquest.md

 So, the natural questions are: What should/can we do about it?
 Will we reach a tipping point?

 In Thursday night’s presentation, we focus on these assumptions and questions.
-Colorado-based (Anthem snowbird) geologist Allen (Al) Heinrich will
+Colorado-based (Anthem snowbird) geologist Allen (Al) Heinrich will:

 1. walk us through the above points,
 2. explain how we can make sense of “climate data/observations/predictions,” and